-That said, you can do a few things to keep that traffic coming back and increase customer retention.
+That said, you can do a few things to keep that traffic coming back and increase customer retention overall.
 But first, let us teach you the basics to a great ecommerce giveaway.

 Every great giveaway needs 3 things:

-- A clear goal (Drive traffic?
-Grow your social following?
+- A Clear Goal: Driving traffic?
+Growing your social following?
 Collecting emails?

 - An Awesome Prize: Cash, free products, a trip, etc.

-- Promotion (Get it in the hands of your influencers, current customers, and more)
+- Promotion: Get it in the hands of influencers, current customers, and more

 Once you know why you’re running a giveaway, what you’re giving away, and who you’re going to promote it to, it’s time to build the contest.

 Next, begin promotion:

-- Reach out to your influencer partners to have them help you promote it.
+- Reach out to influencers to have them help you promote it

-- Send an email to your list about the promotion.
+- Send an email to your email list about the promotion

 - Share it on your social media accounts—not once, but several times